BA (Honours) Politics, Philosophy and Economics

 There are no formal entry requirements to study this degree.

 Career relevance and employability

 A degree in politics philosophy and economics is internationally recognised as providing a set of quantitative and conceptual skills particularly relevant for many areas of public service, including civil and diplomatic services and local government.
 You’ll develop skills enabling you to express your ideas clearly and logically; understand and analyse complex information; and study independently.
-This degree course is also good preparation for a wide variety of other careers, including banking and finance, politics, journalism and broadcasting, law, industry, teaching, social work, accountancy, business management, management consultancy and advertising.
+A PPE degree is also good preparation for a wide variety of other careers, including banking and finance, politics, journalism and broadcasting, law, industry, teaching, social work, accountancy, business management, consultancy, marketing and advertising.